Search

 Core Focus

-- Simple Email Flows: Set up a basic welcome series for new subscribers—offering a discount, sharing brand story, and providing a clear call-to-action for first purchase—and implement a follow-up sequence encouraging reviews and referrals.
+4. Simple Email Flows: Set up a basic welcome series for new subscribers—offering a discount, sharing the brand story, and providing a clear call to action for first-time purchases —and implement a follow-up sequence to encourage reviews and referrals.

-- Live Feedback Loops: Regularly engage your audience with quick polls, DMs, or story questions to gather actionable feedback on product features, flavors, or styles—using tools like Typeform to keep a finger on the pulse of customer sentiment.
+5. Live Feedback Loops: Regularly engage your audience with quick polls, DMs, or story questions to gather actionable feedback on product features, flavours, or styles—using tools like Typeform to keep a finger on the pulse of customer sentiment.

 Common Pitfalls